Blast, Corrupt, Dismantle, Erase

 By asking questions such as “What are the distinctive qualities of post-NAFTA North American dystopian literature?” and “What does this literature reflect about the tensions and contradictions of the inchoate continental community of North America?”
 Blast, Corrupt, Dismantle, Erase serves to resituate dystopian writing within a particular geo-social setting and introduce a productive means to understand both North American dystopian writing and its relevant engagements with a restricted, mapped reality.

 Gisèle M. Baxter has taught in the English Department at the University of British Columbia since 1997.
-Her research interests include near-future dystopias, the Gothic inheritance, children’s/YA literature, and British modernism.
+Her research and teaching interests include near-future dystopias, the Gothic inheritance, children’s and YA literature, and British modernism.
 Her publications, talks, and media work address topics such as Spanish Civil War narratives, vampires, zombies, Internet culture, women in music, and Peter Pan.
-She is writing a novel.

 Tara Lee teaches in the Department of English at the University of British Columbia.
 Her teaching and research interests include media and technology, science fiction, critical race theory, and contemporary minority Canadian literature.
 She also works as a freelance writer and broadcaster for a variety of local and national publications.